realizedmobile/cordova-Pinterest/README.md

 cordova-Pinterest
 =================

-Cordova plugin for Pinterest SDK
+Cordova plugin for the Pinterest SDK - https://developers.pinterest.com/.
+Currently only supports iOS.